Skip to Content

 What Is The Weather Like on a Baltic Cruise?

 The weather on a Baltic cruise is generally mild.
-In summer temperatures may rise in places to 80F and in winter temperatures can drop to 30F.
+In summer temperatures may rise in places to 80F but in winter temperatures can drop to 30F.
 Rain is common year-round.

 On a few days of the cruise, I did manage to sit out on the balcony and try to do a little bit of sunbathing.
-It wasn’t really ever ‘hot’ but compared to the UK where I live it did feel warm!
+It wasn’t really ever ‘hot’ – but compared to the UK, it did feel warm!

-Baltic Cruise Tip #5: Considering a Walking Tour or Bike Tour
+Baltic Cruise Tip #5: Consider a Walking Tour or Bike Tour

-We visited Tallinn in Estonia which was brilliant, we took a bike tour and it rained constantly.
+We visited Tallinn in Estonia which was brilliant, we took a bike tour but it rained continually.

 We were soaked through and the ink genuinely came off of my socks and dyed my feet funny colors.

-That said, we had an amazing time and it was brilliant.
+That said, we had an amazing time and it was a great way to explore.

 My coat and cardigan in the photo below aren’t usually that colour, they’re soaked.
 I particularly like the people in the rain ponchos in the background, I think that says a lot.